vahiwe/Building-your-own-ECR20-Token/README.md

 Feel free to leave any issues and I'll get back to you and help you out :)

-This README file provides all the information required to compile, deploy, and interact with the `GGMToken` contract, along with instructions for cloning the repository and installing necessary dependencies like OpenZeppelin contracts.
+This README file provides all the information required to compile, deploy, and interact with the `GGMToken` contract, along with instructions for cloning the repository and installing necessary dependencies